Gynko/ultimate-typing/README.md

 # Assignment

+The assignment consisted in learning about how to:

+1. Architect components in React
+2. Deal with hooks like useEffect.
+I also used Context and made some custom hooks to make things more tidy.
-The assignment consisted in learning about how to architect components in React, and dealing with very intricate state management: keeping track of inputs, updating score, checking various conditions, adding conditionnal rendering, etc.
+3. Deal with very intricate state management: keeping track of inputs, updating score, checking various conditions, adding conditionnal rendering, etc.

 # Scope